TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-0-Introduction-to-TYPO3/Index.rst

 Practical prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~

-Before you start this stage, please have the following things ready:
+Before starting this stage, please ensure the following:

-* Local development environment with a local version of a live TYPO3 installation, connected through a continuous integration and continuous deployment pipeline.
+* You have access to a laptop or desktop computer
+* You are connected to the internet
+* You have a modern web browser installed (e.g., Chrome, Firefox)
+* You are ready to watch videos, view live demonstrations, and take notes

 .. _s0-goals: